Gerry Fleming

-Gerald Alexander Fleming (born October 16, 1966) is a Canadian former professional ice hockey forward who played 11 games in the National Hockey League for the Montreal Canadiens.
-Fleming also played ice hockey for the University of Prince Edward Island Panthers and the Fredericton Canadiens in the American Hockey League.
+Gerald Alexander Fleming (born October 16, 1967) is a Canadian former professional ice hockey forward who played 11 games in the National Hockey League for the Montreal Canadiens during the 1993–94 and 1994–95 seasons.
+Fleming also played ice hockey for the University of Prince Edward Island Panthers and the Fredericton Canadiens in the American Hockey League during his career, which lasted from 1991 to 1998.

 As of 2022, he served as the head coach of the ECHL's Iowa Heartlanders, the affiliate of the Minnesota Wild during the 2021-22 ECHL season.
 He was previously the interim coach of the Oklahoma City Barons.
 On July 21, 2015, he was named as the first head coach of the Bakersfield Condors in the AHL, a position he held until 2018.